mjhea0/python-ruby/readme.md

 #### Usage

-Python can be used for web development, sys admin/DevOps, statistics, and scientific computation.
-Meanwhile, while Ruby can do all those things, it's used primarily for web development.
-Or, more prociesely: learning Rails.
-Ruby is also particullary strong in sys admin and DevOps as well.
+Ruby has a bigger web presence with Rails than Python does with Django, so if you're looking to move into web development, Ruby may be the way to go.
+Python is a great general-purpose language and has more montemum going for it for areas outside outside of the web, such as sys admin/DevOps, statistics, and scientific computation.

 #### Community